Sanchopancho992/AWS_Hacathon/README.md

 An intelligent, user-friendly travel assistant for Hong Kong that makes exploring the city effortless.
 Get personalized recommendations, instant translations, smart itineraries, and answers to all your Hong Kong questions - all powered by advanced AI technology.

+> **Developed with AI Assistance**: This project was created using Amazon Q Developer and GitHub Copilot for enhanced code quality, architecture guidance, and comprehensive documentation.

 ## ✨ What Makes This Special

 🎯 **Truly Personal**: Learns your preferences and suggests experiences you'll actually love